Nigeria presidential race sparks to life; Senate leader runs

 Saraki is the most well-known challenger yet to President Muhammadu Buhari, the former military dictator who won office in 2015 with vows to fight widespread corruption and Boko Haram extremists in Africa’s most populous nation.
 Both have proven to be difficult tasks.

-The 75-year-old Buhari has repeatedly faced questions about his health after extended stays in Britain for health treatment, while offering few details.
+The 75-year-old Buhari has repeatedly faced questions about his health after extended stays in Britain for treatment, while offering few details.
 He has said he will run for a second term.

 “Why are we not growing?
 There is no time to waste,” the 55-year-old Saraki said while announcing his candidacy during a speech to young politicians in the capital, Abuja, to cheers.
 “I have decided to answer the call.”